-Position California pistachios as a wise snack choice and become part of the overall healthy nut story, drive brand awareness and consumer preference by differentiating California pistachios from other snack nuts.
+Position California pistachios as a wise snack choice and become part of the overall healthy nut story, drive brand awareness and consumer perception and preference by differentiating California pistachios from other snack nuts.

 Implementation of Campaign